Exploring Tomorrow's Treatments Today

 • Ways to help families and caregivers cope with their own needs, as well as those of the person with cancer.

 Each clinical trial has its own guidelines on who can participate as part of the study protocol.
-These guidelines are called eligibility criteria.
-They describe characteristics that must be shared by all participants so they can join the clinical trial.
+We call these guidelines eligibility criteria.
+They describe characteristics that all participants must share to join the clinical trial.

 Common eligibility criteria for a cancer clinical trial include: